lsst-uk/ARCHIVE-lasair-lsst/tests/acceptance/readme.txt

 sample_watchlist.csv
-    the first 100 points from the ztf_test_1000 topic within a fraction of arcsec
+    the first 5 points from the ztf_test_100 topic within a fraction of arcsec
-    should provide 100 hits
+    should provide 5 hits

 sample_area.fits
-    MOC file 40<RA<50 and 10<dec<30
+    MOC file 165<RA<170 and -10<dec<-12
-    should be 92 hits with the ztf_test_1000
+    where much of the ztf_test_100 lies